Do you want to encode spectacular quality video?

 Many years ago, I was teaching a DV Revolution workshop at Apple headquarters in Cupertino and became friends with Doug Werner, the person who compresses movie trailers for the Apple website (including the famous Star Wars trailer in 2000 that got 35 million downloads.)

 I invited him to teach an encoding segment at our workshop, and afterward, we sat in his office and compared notes on our methods.
-I consider Doug, along with myself , to be one of the world’s leading video encoding experts, and not coincidentally, Doug had independently developed the identical process I had used for years to determine the best encoding settings for movies.
-This process consists essentially of encoding a series of short experiments to determine optimum bitrate and other settings.
+I consider Doug, along with myself 🙂 , to be one of the world’s top video encoding experts, and not coincidentally, Doug had independently developed the identical process I had used for years to determine the best encoding settings for movies.
+This process consists essentially of encoding a series of short experiments to determine the optimum “recipe”, meaning bitrate and other settings.

 The problem is, there’s never been an software environment designed to make this process easy (until now!).
-I’ve used software ranging from $400 to over $1000, and they all make this process so excruciatingly cumbersome and inefficient, that for 90% of people who publish video on the internet, it’s just not worth the trouble.
+I’ve used encoding software ranging from free to several thousand dollars, and they all make this process so excruciatingly cumbersome and inefficient, that for 90% of people who publish video on the internet, it’s just not worth the trouble.

 DV Kitchen is unique in helping you determine your ideal settings . . . very quickly — Allan Tepper, ProVideo Coalition